manh-vv/start-local-eos-node/readme.md

 # Steps to start test nodeos

-I assume eosios was installed correctly on your marchine.
+I assume eosios was installed correctly on your machine.
-It means that you can run `nodeos` normaly.
+It means that you can run `nodeos` normally.

 All you need to do is run below commands in sequence: